dmenezesgabriel/streamlit-crud/README.md

 6. `streamlit run src/streamlit.py` or `python src/api.py` to run fastapi
 7. if running fastapi go to `http://localhost:8000/api/v1`

+## Development

+**IMPORTANT**: _Streamlit_ will watch for file changes and rerun the application, but resources cached with `@st.cache_resource` will not be updated by the reruns triggered by the file watchdog

 ## Streamlit Alternatives

 - panel